 Children's toothbrushes and baby toothbrushes may also be a suitable option.
 These are typically designed as a toothbrush to use when you have less grip.
 The handles are normally larger and softer, making them easier to use if you have problems with your hands.

 As a brand, Radius do a range of toothbrushes with sizable handles.
 For example, you could check out Radius Big Brush.
-This toothbrush has a large handle with an easy grip design, and even comes in a left handed and a right handed version.
+This toothbrush has a large handle with an easy grip design, and even comes in a left handed and a right handed version — it's an import so it's mostly available from Amazon Australia.

 Toothbrush handle adapters